thiago95macedo/weth/addons/l10n_br_purchase_stock/readme/DESCRIPTION.rst

-This module extends the standard Odoo purchase module for Brazil, specially when selling products with NFe's.
+This module extends the standard WETH purchase module for Brazil, specially when selling products with NFe's.

 It deals with the propagation of the fiscal operation and allow the creation